-- Work to involve community based organizations that advocate on behalf of persons with limited English proficiency in WCCTA's activities (for example, encourage such advocates to participate on the Rider Advisory Committee). - Partner with community groups who can assist in tailoring presentations, meeting materials and meeting announcements to meet the language needs of local participants.
+- Work to involve community-based organizations that advocate on behalf of persons with limited English proficiency in WCCTA's activities (for example, encourage such advocates to attend regularly scheduled Board meetings and participate on the Rider Advisory Committee). - Partner with community groups who can assist in tailoring presentations, meeting materials and meeting announcements to meet the language needs of local participants.